-We anticipate increased volumes throughout our segments in the second half of fiscal 2015 as compared to the first half of fiscal 2015, however, we expect to see continued margin pressure in Reinforcement Materials during the remainder of fiscal 2015 from a number of factors, including from feedstock-related effects and an increasingly competitive environment.
-With the implementation of the U.S. Mercury and Air Toxics Standards (MATS) regulation in April 2015 we are seeing an increase in demand, though less than originally expected, for our mercury removal products in our Purification Solutions segment.
-Additional utilities are expected to comply with the MATS regulation as of April 2016, which would further increase demand for our mercury removal products in the second half of fiscal 2015.
-However, the U.S. Supreme Court is reviewing a challenge to the MATS regulation; its ruling on this matter is expected by the end of June 2015.
-If the Court's ruling results in a significant delay or change in the MATS requirements, it could negatively impact future demand for our mercury removal products.
-With regards to the outlook for our Specialty Fluids segment, we anticipate cost and capital management in the oil and gas industry could cause continued project delays by oil and gas companies, thereby negatively impacting the number of drilling and completion jobs we are engaged in for the remainder of the year.
+We anticipate increased volumes in our Reinforcement Materials and Performance Chemicals segments in the last quarter of fiscal 2015 and into early fiscal 2016 as compared to the first nine months of fiscal 2015.
+However, we also expect that the market environment in both South America and China will continue to be uncertain and we anticipate continued margin pressure in Reinforcement Materials during the remainder of fiscal 2015 from feedstock-related effects and an increasingly competitive environment, particularly in China.
+With the recent U.S. Supreme Court decision regarding the MATS regulation, there is increased uncertainty in the demand for mercury removal products in our Purification Solutions segment.
+We expect to have more visibility into the potential delay of the MATS regulation within the next 3 to 6 months and we believe that the Segment will be able to maintain its current level of operating results in the near term despite this uncertainty.
+With regards to the outlook for our Specialty Fluids segment, we anticipate cost and capital management in the oil and gas industry could cause continued project delays by oil and gas companies, thereby negatively impacting the number of drilling and completion jobs we are engaged in for the remainder of the year and early into fiscal 2016.
+Given the current challenges in our businesses, we will remain focused on managing costs and cash flow going forward.